 Do not confuse this QLED with Samsung's faux QLED.
-And this "Q" is not the "Q" of quantum dots.
-This is an "Electroluminescent Inorganic LED" display.
-Although it's only a prototype; this technology is advancing at a fast pace.
+This is a different "Q" than the "Q" of quantum dot film.
+This "Q" is an "Electroluminescent Inorganic LED" display.
+It's only a prototype.
+But this technology is advancing at a fast pace.
 Check out the full story at this link to AVSforum.

-Ferroelectret Nanogenerator, or FENG, is an ultra thin transducer that may morph into a talking newspaper, roll up radio, foldable speaker, noise canceling 'sheet', or who knows.
+Ferroelectret Nanogenerator or FENG is an ultra thin transducer that may morph into a talking newspaper, a roll up radio, a foldable speaker, a noise canceling 'sheet', or who knows.
 Check out the story at the dailymail.co.uk.

 More Support for MQA